machingclee/machingclee.github.io/static/media/357-swagger-for-lambdal.463d990b.md

         }
     }
 ```
-Here we also define `springdoc.swagger-ui.<property>`'s, they only differ by the deployment stage so that we don't need to make variants on `application-<stage>.yml`:
+In the following *injection* we also define `springdoc.swagger-ui.<property>`'s, they only differ by the deployment stage and we don't need to make variants on `application-<stage>.yml`:
 ```kotlin-88
     private fun newSwaggerUiConfig(): String {
         val prefix = getLambdaPrefix()